antonfisher/antonfisher.github.io/_posts/2016-01-05-11-39-00-raspberry-pi-jenkins-traffic-light.md

 - Circuit boards
 - Wires.

-Raspberry Pi has digital outputs uses for turn on lights, motors, or something else.
+Raspberry Pi has digital outputs used for turn on lights, motors, or something else.
-Outputs realised as GPIO (General Purpose Input/Output) connection pins header.
+Outputs are realised as GPIO (General Purpose Input/Output) connection pins header.
 I used only GPIO pins power, so they were limited only in 3v3.
 But this solution does not require additional transistors or power source.
 Raspberry Pi 2 has 40-pins header, arranged by 20 pins in 2 lines.